 These services may or may not be covered by your HealthPartners plan.
 Please see your plan documents for your specific coverage information.
 If there is a difference between this general information and your plan documents, your plan documents will be used to determine your coverage.

-Prior authorization is required for more than 20 visits of habilitative speech therapy in a calendar year.
+Prior authorization is required for more than 20 visits of habilitative speech therapy (ST) in a calendar year.

 - Oral motor, feeding and swallowing problems are evaluated for coverage under the “Feeding/oral function therapy, pediatric” policy.
 Please see related content at right for link.

 - Occupational Therapy (OT) visits count towards Physical Therapy (PT) limits unless modifier ‘GO’ is used when billing.

 When a request for habilitative speech therapy has been determined not to be not medically necessary, the member will not be eligible for further visits in the current or following calendar year unless further clinical evidence that supports medical necessity is submitted and services are determined to qualify for coverage.

 Habilitative speech therapy is available when it meets the definitions below and is subject to the following indications.

 Habilitative therapy services are covered only when provided in a clinic, office or outpatient setting and ordered by either a primary care provider or specialist.

 For services that are only covered in the context of a child diagnosed with autism, the member’s autism diagnosis and treatment recommendations must be made by a psychiatrist, psychologist or developmental pediatrician who has training and expertise in autism spectrum disorder and child development.